 - Backup power during outages

-- Time-of-use tariff optimization
+- Time-of-use tariff optimisation

 - Future-proofing for EV charging and heat pumps